Origins of the Highland Tolbooth Kirk

-Formerly a Church of Scotland building, it remains one of the most characteristic buildings of Edinburgh, with its silhouette visible from all around the Old Town
+It was formerly a Church of Scotland building, and remains one of the most characteristic buildings of Edinburgh, with its silhouette visible from all around the Old Town.